Check out this article from the Sydney Morning Herald: "Make sure you're covered before you ride" - and the readers' comments are interesting too.

 If your current home and content insurance does not provide the cover you would like, you could purchase some additional "bike only" cover.
 Here are a couple of options:

 Or you can consider switching your home and contents insurance to a provider who will cover bikes.
 Here are some examples:

 - Bicycle Network recommends Cyclesafe Home Insurance to ensure coverage of your bike/s.
 This includes cover for your bikes and accessories for their full value whether at home or away from home, including overseas, for theft or damage caused in use or transit, including racing.

 - Cyclecover Gold is a home and contents insurance policy specifically designed for cyclists.
-Michael O'Reilly in the above article notes: "Cyclecover sees the world from a two-wheeled perspective, including business and travel insurance.
+Michael O'Reilly (SMH journalist) has noted: "Cyclecover sees the world from a two-wheeled perspective, including business and travel insurance.
 Ideal for families or households with a shedload of bikes".

-- QBE offers a home and contents insurance policy which can cover bikes and e-bikes.
+- QBE offers a home and contents insurance policy which can cover bikes and e-bikes (as specified items).

 Can you please advise the cost of Cyclist Insurance?

 Bicycle Network's no-fault cyclist personal accident and third party insurance is included in the cost of membership.
 It cannot be purchased separately, it is part of the Bicycle Network membership package.
 The large membership base of Bicycle Network ensures a low cost premium per member.